TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::{prf:proposition}
 :label: Prop:LinSystems:SolutionFromRREF

-If the augmented matrix of a linear system is in reduced echelon from, the solution of the system is found by expressing the variables corresponding to the pivots in terms of the other variables.
+If the augmented matrix of a linear system is in reduced echelon from, the solution to the system is found by expressing the variables corresponding to the pivots in terms of the other variables.
 These other variables can be assigned arbitrary values.

 ::::